SHRIRAMFIN

 Further company coverage: 8306.T

-Bajaj Finance, Shriram Finance up; report says India's RBI not mulling NBFC leadership curbs
+India's Shriram Finance rises on report RBI not mulling leadership curbs for non-bank lenders

-** Non-bank lenders Shriram Finance SHMF.NS and Bajaj Finance BJFN.NS rise 2% and 1%, while shadow lenders such as LIC Housing Finance LICH.NS, Muthoot Finance MUTT.NS and Jio Financial JIOF.NS gain 1.5%-2.5%
+** Indian non-bank lenders Shriram Finance SHMF.NS and Bajaj Finance BJFN.NS rise as much as 2.4 and 2.9%, while shadow lenders such as LIC Housing Finance LICH.NS, Muthoot Finance MUTT.NS and Jio Financial JIOF.NS gain 0.5% to 2.5%

-** Rise amid a CNBC-TV18 report that the Reserve Bank of India is not considering any proposal to cap the tenure or implement a force rotation of the top management of NBFCs
+** CNBC-TV18 report says that the Reserve Bank of India is not considering any proposal to cap the tenure or implement a force rotation of the top management of NBFCs, citing sources with knowledge of the matter

 ** BJFN lost 10% last week, taking their three-week drop to about 18%; SHMF lost a modest 0.4% last week